top of page

 Closed for the season: October 31 - April 15

-Stop twenty-one is Browning Blueberries and you can get all of the blueberries you need here with the U-Pick option available.
+Stop twenty-one is Browning Blueberries, and you can get all of the blueberries you need here with the U-Pick option available.
 When you support a local farm like Browning’s Blueberry Farm, you are supporting small businesses and the families that go with that farm.
 You are also promoting a healthier lifestyle and their mission for a sustainable food source.
-If you have been to a local u-pick, you probably know the difference in quality of their fruits and vegetables compared to your local box store I would recommend coming here and getting some high quality fresh blueberries.
+If you have been to a local u-pick, you probably know the difference in quality of their fruits and vegetables compared to your local box store.
+I would recommend coming here and getting some high-quality fresh blueberries.
 I promise you won't be disappointed.

 541-354-3760

-Early to mid-July thru mid-August: 8-7 daily
+Early to mid-July through mid-August: 8-7 daily

 541-354-1181

-May thru October: 10-5:30 daily
+May through October: 10-5:30 daily

-November thru April: call for hours
+November through April: call for hours

 541-386-1971